Ignitedgene/Identifying-Phishing-URLs-using-ML-Paradigms/README.md

 ---

 <h3> 4.
-Model Improvements - Feature Selection & GridSearchCV </h3>
+Model Improvements - Feature Selection & Hyperparameter Tuning </h3>
   <p align='justify'>
     <ul>
       <li>We achieved good results from using PCA components as our model inputs, but there was still inaccuracies in the model's performance.</li>